ysaito2/blog/_posts/2021-03-03-Leadership.markdown

 &nbsp;&nbsp;

 History has proven repeatedly that there is always a line behind us of brilliant talent waiting to fill in our place, no matter how hard we work, no matter how talented we regard ourselves.
-Charismatic leaders will either have to step down or undo the “personification” of their respective organizations, the only way to achieve it being the redistribution of responsibilities.
+Charismatic leaders will either have to step down or undo the "personalization" of their respective organizations, the only way to achieve it being the redistribution of responsibilities.

 &nbsp;&nbsp;